Unified command for spill response

 Unified command is an important aspect of the Incident Command System (ICS) for environmental emergency planning and response in British Columbia, Canada.
 Unified command allows governments and companies to work well together.

 The effective management of a large emergency requires the coordination, participation, and support of those that have functional responsibilities (fire fighting, police, ambulance); jurisdictional responsibilities (local, provincial, federal governments); and legislated responsibilities (spiller or responsible party).
-The approach to address these varied interest is by unified command and responder integration - the joining of forces.
+The approach to address these varied interests is by unified command and responder integration: the joining of forces.
 There is a common desire to achieve mutually-agreed-on response strategy and tactical action plans.
 Unified command assists in meeting these common goals and response objectives.

 The need for unified command is created by incidents having no regard for jurisdictional boundaries, and authorities not normally legally confined to a single jurisdiction or agency.

 The concept of unified command simply means that all departments (police, fire, ambulance), agencies (local, provincial or federal governments) and industry who have a functional, jurisdictional, or legal responsibility at an incident contribute to the process of:

 - insuring that joint planning for response activities will be accomplished

 - making maximum use of all assigned resources

 - keeping track of financial costs

 The process of unified command encompasses consensus decision-making, teamwork, sharing or delineating activities, and sharing responsibilities, rather than the more traditional 'Command and Control' approach whereby there is one authority.
 The latter model often leaves important stakeholders only as advisors, providing input only when asked.

 A unified command structure is implemented when the incident: